 corpus agrimensorum Romanorum

-A German-Latin edition of the liber gromaticus, a treatise of the Roman land surveyor Hyginus (ca. 2th century CE) is in preparation and will be published at the conclusion of the project.
-This publication will make the text available in German translation for the first time.
+A German-Latin edition of the liber gromaticus, a treatise of the Roman land surveyor Hyginus (ca. 2th century CE) was published at the conclusion of the project.
+This publication makes the text available in German translation for the first time.
 The text of this edition differs from other editions now in print in that it takes into full account important manuscripts for the first time and tries to eliminate the interpolations of the initial compilation.
 The liber gromaticus not only discusses legal questions but also methods of land survey, such as sun dial measurement and the construction of a parallel to lines not accessible.
 Questions concerning the text are treated comprehensively in mathematical, juridical and philological commentaries in order to shed light on questions of the Roman empire’s infrastructure, e.g. the question of how land surveying worked and how land was brought under control of human ratio and used efficiently, which is also relevant for researching of military roads and trade routes.